brandur/sorg/content/fragments/roderick-canceled.md

 This is a weird one.
 If you take every word in the story literally, it sounds awful.
 However, if you allow a smidgeon of context into the room, that's somewhat counteracted by the fact that creative exaggeration is a core part of Roderick's entire persona.

-I still remember when I was first introduced to a _Roderick on the Line_ podcast way back around 2013.
+I was introduced to _Roderick on the Line_ way back around 2013.
 The first time I listened, I took every word at face value, and still remember later confronting the friend who'd recommended it as to whether the stories told within were true.
-They were told with a straight face, but were so unlikely as to make a skeptical listener highly dubious.
+They were told with a straight face, but seemed so unlikely as to make a skeptical listener highly dubious.

 Quite a few episodes later, I came to realize that this was a hallmark of the entire series.
 Every one of Roderick's stories had a kernel of truth at the center -- they were all based on real life occurrences -- but the details were exaggerated to the rafters.
 They weren't quite lies, but they certainly weren't unequivocally true either.
 And this is a big part of what makes Roderick's podcasts interesting to listen to -- he's a great storyteller, and like a lot of other great storytellers, his stories are greatly embellished for dramatic effect.
 Unfortunately for him, the charm doesn't translate well to the medium of Twitter, and it took a football to the face to realize it.